postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 Give your group a name and description, add your team members, and select the team roles you would like to assign to the group, then **Create Group**.

-> You must have the billing role yourself to assign the billing role to others.
+> You must have the Billing role yourself to assign the Billing role to others.

 <img alt="Create a group form" src="https://assets.postman.com/postman-docs/create-a-group-9.5.jpg" width="500px"/>